SonNguyen415/CS239-project/README.md

 `kubectl create configmap vpa-script --from-file="k8s-mongo/vpa.py"` VPA DOES NOT WORK WITH THE YCSB WORKLOAD - IT NEEDS TO DELETE POD TO SCALE THEM CREATING DOWNTIME WHICH WILL CRASH THE YCSB.
 I HAVE YET TO FIGURE OUT HOW TO USE REPLICA SETS TO MAKE THEM HIGHLY AVAILABLE

-# To run mongo benchmark:
+# To run mongo benchmark - quick - from within CGP:
 # Download the updated script from GitHub
 curl -o mongo_ycsb_benchmark.sh https://raw.githubusercontent.com/SonNguyen415/CS239-project/main/scripts/mongo_ycsb_benchmark.sh